 Despite the impressive strength shown by Sanders throughout the primaries, with the nomination of Hillary Clinton, the Democratic establishment managed to contain him, even though he brought to light an ominous disconnect between his newly adopted party and what should have been its base.
 The Republican establishment, on the other hand, turned out to be even more fractured and out-of-touch with its base, letting Trump bulldoze his way to the nomination and make party his own.

 With Clinton and Trump as candidates, the contest for the presidency became one between a traditional, establishment politician and a populist outsider.
-In what probably harks back to Obama’s highly personalist 2008 campaign, elections became more and more focused on emotional connection, with facts and matters of policy taking a backstage to narrative and popularity.
+In what probably harks back to Obama’s highly personalist 2008 campaign, elections became more and more focused on emotional connection, with facts and matters of policy taking a backseat to narrative and popularity.

 The Trump phenomenon does not necessarily mean that his electorate agreed with the self-evident absurdities that he said during the campaign.
 However, they at least either didn’t care or didn’t take their candidate literally as long as he fought against the establishment, which included traditional politicians and the mainstream media from all sides of the political spectrum.
 The more flak he got (usually fairly), the more popular he became—his insults and improprieties seemed to be seen as a weapon against the corrupt, unfair, politically correct mainstream world.

 So what are the consequences of Trump’s victory?